Food & Drink, Travel / 15 April 2026

 Sedbergh

 Sedbergh itself is a really lovely place to spend a few days.
 Known as England’s official ‘book town’, it has a wide range of shops and book cafes as well as being home to the Dales and Lakes bookshop trail.
 From Fairfield Mill arts and heritage centre, to the Burns Beck Moss nature reserve, there’s all kinds of activities in the area, including sailing, canoeing, fishing, cycling and of course plenty of Cumbrian walks.
+While we were in the area, we climbed Winder Summit which was pretty challenging (for us!) but rewarded us with the most beautiful views!
 In addition, if you happen to be there on a Wednesday morning, you’ll catch the open-air market selling vegetables, meat, fish, eggs and lots more.

-To book your room at The Black Bull, click here, and also be sure to check out their brilliant offers with three nights for the price of two including £35 to spend in the restaurant (available until 31st Jan) and their 20% off offer which is available until 29th Feb.
+To book your room at The Black Bull, click here, and also be sure to check out their brilliant offers with three nights for the price of two as well as mid-week breaks including dinner and breakfast for only £249.